Lesson 5 | Reconstructing a lost or damaged control file |

 Let us say a media failure destroyed the control file of a database.
 As long as you have the archived logs and online redo logs intact, you can still recover your database by recreating the control file, opening the database with the new control file and then performing a recovery.
 Depending on the status of your database configuration and the availability of a control file backup, you can recreate the control file in the ways listed in the following table:

-What is control file?
+What is a control file?

 Change Database Name